DataLib-ECP/ncmpi_vol/README.md

 * Dataset
   + Dataset is mapped to NetCDF varaible
   + HDF5 has no concept of dimensions
-    + The VOL create corresponding dimension in NetCDF file according to size in dataspacce
+    + The VOL create the corresponding dimension in NetCDF file according to size in dataspace
     + Dimensions are hidden from the application
 * Attribute
   + Attributes maps to attribute in NetCDF
 * Group
   + NetCDF does not have the concept of groups
   + All objects are directly attached to the file (root group)
-  + The VOL simulate group by prepend the path of the group to the name of objects
+  + The VOL simulate group by prepending the path of the group to the name of objects
     + Groups are treated as no more than a prefix
     + Objects can be allocated by full path or by name and the group contains it

-## Known problem
+## Limitation
-* HDF5 developer branch required
+* Memory space selection is not supported
+  + H5S_SEL_ALL is assumed
+* Interleaving file space selection is not supported
+  + The VOL assumes data is accessed in the order they are selected
-  + VOL is not yet in stable release at the time of the writing
+  + HDF5 semantic requires that data is accessed in the order they are saved in the file
-  + There can be ongoing change to VOL interface that make this prototype outdated
-* Only simple selection is supported in dataspace slicing
-  + At most 1 subarray can be selected at a time
-* C++ compiler needed
-  + Due to used of constant initilizer, a C++ compiler is required
+* H5DWrite and H5DRead only schedule the I/O operation but does not perform them
+  + H5Fflush must be called to complete the actual I/O operation
+  + Before H5Fflush is called, the buffer passed to H5DWrite and H5DRead cannot be used
+* All metadata operation must be called collectively
+  + all_coll_metadata_ops must be set in file access property list
+  + coll_metadata_write must be set in file access property list

 ## Future work
+* Support interleaving selections
-* Support multiple selection
+* Support memory space selections
-  + Current implmentation assums there are only 1 selection